 - The Head

 Tracking of Former NQTs

 IStip tracks its NQTs 3 years after induction has been completed.
-Letters are sent to schools in the autumn term of each year, and we are most grateful for the high return rate.
+A survey is sent to schools each year, and we are most grateful for the good return rate.

 Changes to Induction from September 2021

 From September 2021, NQT induction will become a 2 year process.

 - Induction will take two years.
 Experienced NQTs and some part timers who have nearer to full time timetables, may be able to reduce this, but the minimum period that can be served is expected to be one year.

 - NQTs must have a 10% timetable reduction in year 1; 5% in year 2.

 - It is likely there will be 2 assessment points over 2 years